 This vision builds on our long history of innovation in holistic education.
 It clarifies our values, what we are committed to and how we will shape the future of our school.

-It promotes intellectual rigour and student agency, motivating students to make meaningful connections between their academic studies and the real world, through a regenerative lens.
+It promotes intellectual rigour and student agency, motivating students to make meaningful connections between their academic studies and the real world through a regenerative lens.

 Woodleigh continues to question the status quo; it challenges conventional thinking, makes courageous choices about how best to engage young minds and pioneers the concept of holistic education.

 At Woodleigh, we cultivate the learning of young people who can apply their accumulated knowledge to solve real-world challenges and make a difference in the lives of others.
-In a world where change is a constant, a Woodleigh education is more relevant than ever.

 You can find us all over the world; an adventurous mind is easy to spot!
 Meet some of the Woodleigh people leading our community right now.